crane-strategy/BEPI/README.md

 U.S. Election policy needs modernization to address the "2020 U.S. Election Problem."

-Consensus at local, state, and national levels will be needed to change policies.
+Bipartisan consensus at local, state, and national levels will be needed to change policies.